XRPLF/xrpl-dev-portal/content/reference-rippled.md

 ## ledger_data ##
 [[Source]<br>](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/LedgerData.cpp "Source")

 The `ledger_data` method retrieves contents of the specified ledger.
-You can iterate through several calls in order to retrieve the entire contents of a single ledger version.
+You can iterate through several calls to retrieve the entire contents of a single ledger version.

 #### Request Format ####
 An example of the request format: